ChrisThompsonK/team2-job-app-frontend/README.md

 - **Formatting**: Tab indentation (2 spaces), 80-character line width
 - **Code Style**: Double quotes, trailing commas (ES5), semicolons
 - **File Coverage**: All files in `src/` directory

+#### ⚠️ Biome Lint Warnings for CSS Specificity

+This project intentionally uses `!important` in several CSS rules for accessibility and dark mode overrides (see `src/styles/input.css`).
+These are required to ensure proper focus indicators and color contrast, especially when overriding Tailwind and DaisyUI defaults.

+The `noImportantStyles` rule has been disabled in `biome.json` to allow these necessary overrides.
+However, you may see minor specificity warnings which are expected and safe to ignore.